 Life insurance is complicated, and it can be hard to understand the ins and outs of your specific policy.
 Hence it may be beneficial to speak with a financial advisor about your current life insurance policy and determine your level of cover.

-Japanese Life Insurance in English
+Japan Life Insurance in English Language

 Once you have determined your current level of cover, you may need to find life insurance in Japan.
 Life insurance is relatively straightforward.
 However, working with a Japanese life insurance company can be risky if you do not speak Japanese fluently.